CERTIFIED CANDIDACY STEPS

 Attend Candidacy Retreat

 Ministerial Services hosts a retreat twice each year for exploring candidates.
 On this retreat candidates complete the first few mentoring sessions, take the written portion of the psychological assessment (see below), and receive training on, UMCARES, the online system used for candidacy.
 You must complete the above paperwork and receive approval from the dCOM to attend.
-The cost is $600 ($500 psychological assessment, $70 background check, $30 retreat fee), and is the responsibility of the candidate.
+The cost is $530 ($500 psychological assessment and $30 retreat fee), and is the responsibility of the candidate.
 After the retreat you will join a mentoring group.

 Psychological Tier I Assessment Completed

-Candidate has completed the Tier I Psychological Assessments and has been interviewed by one of the approved psychologists on the kyumc.org website.
-Approved psychologists can be found by going to kyumc.org, clicking on the Ministerial Services tab and then selecting the link for Approved Psychologists.
+Candidate has completed the Tier I Psychological Assessments and has been interviewed by one of the approved psychologists found here.
 Choose the psychologist who is assigned to your district.
+The cost is the responsibility of the candidate.
+The district will reimburse 1/3 of this cost upon request after completion.

 The candidate contacts a physician and has a physical examination done.
 Before the examination, the candidate fills out the first part of Form 103; the doctor must fill out the second part of the form.
 The candidate then: 1) submits a copy of the entire report to the district office, and 2) sends the original to: Ministerial Services Office, Kentucky Annual Conference, 7400 Floydsburg Rd, Crestwood, KY 40014.

 Complete Exploration of Candidacy

 The candidacy mentor/mentoring group helps the candidate examine the call of God in light of the Biblical record, the role and function of United Methodist clergy, personal gifts and graces, and evidence of leadership.
 After completing the first two sections of the Candidacy Guidebook, the candidate makes a commitment to ministry as a deacon, elder, or local pastor.

 Written Response to Ministry Questions